danmar/cppcheck/man/manual.md

 # Bug hunting

-If you want to detect more bugs and can accept false alarms then Cppcheck has analysis for that.
+If you want to detect most bugs and can accept false alarms then Cppcheck has analysis for that.

-This analysis will be "soundy".
-The majority of the bugs should be detected however there is not a guarantee that Cppcheck will detect all bugs.
+This analysis is "soundy"; it should diagnose most bugs reported in CVEs and from dynamic analysis.

+You have to expect false alarms.
+However Cppcheck tries to limit false alarms.
+The purpose of the data flow analysis is to limit false alarms.

 Some possible use cases;
  * you are writing new code and want to ensure it is safe.